bernhardAxonIvy/doc/source/axonivy/migration/major/linux.rst

 Linux
 ====================

-On Linux systems wthe migration is very similar to a hotfix migration.
+On Linux systems the migration is very similar to a hotfix migration.
 However, some additional steps are required at the end.

 .. rubric:: Preparation